 Law firms compete aggressively on Google Ads ($50-200+ per click), but almost none have a deliberate AI search strategy.
 If there are 30 family law firms in your city and none have complete legal directory profiles, jurisdiction-specific content, and practice area landing pages, the first to build all three dominates AI recommendations for that market.
 Legal queries carry higher trust requirements, which means firms that build credible AI presence early will be harder for latecomers to displace.

 If creating this content takes billable hours your attorneys don't have, that is the problem AEO platforms solve.
-The Loudmink AEO platform writes jurisdiction-specific content based on what AI search engines look for in your practice areas.
-Plans from $99/mo.
+The Loudmink AEO platform writes jurisdiction-specific content and tracks your AI visibility across engines.
+Check your visibility or explore plans from $99/mo.

 Frequently Asked Questions